ZedThree/HPCAcademyFortran/Fortran.md

 - Careful with names!
 - You may prefer `snake_case` for variable names

+## Some points on Fortran grammar

+### File names

+- The standard doesn't mention source files _at all_
+- Linux also doesn't care about file extensions
+- Early, fixed-form sources files used `.f` file extension
+- With Fortran 90, people started using `.f90` for free-form source files
+- Some people thought that `.f95`, `.f03`, etc. should be used for later standards
+- Not the case!
+- Just use `.f90` and you'll be fine

 ## Arithmetic operations

 - Usual mathematical operators: `+, -, *, /`